I couldn't outrun myself.

 Keith calls it in the huddle.
 We break.
 I'm the second receiver.
 Pre-snap I see the SAM linebacker creeping up — he's blitzing.
 Ball snaps.
 He comes.
 I cut my slant high, ball hits me in stride.
 I plant and explode upfield.
 Safeties split for a split second and I'm gone.

-First career touchdown, University of Montreal, second year.
+First career touchdown, second year at Acadia.
 Crowd going crazy, teammates mobbing me.
 I thought this was it.
 This was who I was.
-I scored almost every game after that and led the team in touchdowns.
+I finished that season tied for the team lead in touchdowns.

 I thought I had it all figured out.
 Thought I was untouchable.